Jay-Iles/time-travel-fitd/Crew Types.md

 # Adjusters
 Changing the flow of history in small ways can pay big dividends.
 Adjusters take contracts to produce a specific outcome in a specific era and try to make the smallest possible changes to past to produce it.

+# Hunters
+To a criminal on the run, history is full of places to hide.
+To an enterprising crew of bounty hunters, it's full of oppurtunites to hunt them down and get justice (and get paid).